CattoFace/barrcodes/content/posts/graveler-simulation.md

 | i7-10750H 6 Cores 12 Threads      | 2.78s         | 512ms        | 531ms       |
 | Ryzen 7950X3D 16 Cores 32 Threads | 1.78s         | 134ms        | 117ms       |

+Getting close to sub 100ms, but not quite there.
-But this is not the end of the challenge just yet, while I could not go faster on a CPU, I can go a lot faster on a device built for massively parallel computation: a GPU.
+Fortunately, this is not the end of the challenge just yet, while I could not go faster on a CPU, I can go a lot faster on a device built for massively parallel computation: a GPU.

 ## Enter The GPU - Sub 100 Milliseconds